Wandalen/wTools/module/core/genfile/docs/feature/010_repl_mode.md

 ### Design

 When invoked with no arguments, genfile starts a REPL that reads commands line-by-line from stdin.
 Each command is processed via the same pipeline as CLI mode.
-Archive state persists across commands within the session using thread-local storage (a workaround for `ExecutionContext` not yet supporting custom state).
+Archive state persists across commands within the session via session-scoped storage (a workaround for the CLI framework's current limitation: stateless execution contexts).
 The session ends on `quit`, `exit`, or EOF.
-History navigation is supported when the `enhanced_repl` feature is enabled.
+History navigation is supported when the enhanced REPL capability is active.

 ### Cross-References